haitch-dot-tech/esp_pwm/README.md

 # esp_pwm
-A very basic library intended to make using ledc functions easier.
+A very basic library intended to make using ledc/pwm functions easier.
+It also includes the ability to easily fade an LED.

+Please leave lots of constructive criticism, this is my first library!

 ## Installation
 ### Arduino IDE